 How do you make the perfect mashed potatoes?

-To make perfect mashed potatoes you need the perfect recipe and right ingredient.
-Luckily for you, I have the recipe part covered.
-The secret to this recipe is that it uses the right proportions of Chicken Broth, cream cheese, butter, and buttermilk.
+To make perfect mashed potatoes you need the perfect recipe and right ingredients.
+The secret to this recipe is that it uses the right proportions of cream cheese, butter, and buttermilk to create the most buttery and delicious mashed potatoes.
 When the recipe is followed correctly you will end up with perfect, creamy, and delicious mashed potatoes that you will be wanting to eat every night.

 What can you add to mashed potatoes?